ws2260/scRNA.seq.course/docs/09-L3-intro-to-R.md

 ## More information

-You can get more information about any R commands relevant to these datatypes using by typing "?function" in an interactive session.
+You can get more information about any R commands relevant to these datatypes using by typing `?function` in an interactive session.